Lisa M. Nunn, Ph.D.

 Dr. Nunn’s new keynote on burnout and belonging.

 Many of the causes of burnout are actually symptoms of something else.
 Symptoms we experience when we are a member of a community that is flailing, a community that has withered, or one that was underdeveloped from the start.
 Dr. Nunn’s Burnout and Belonging keynote brings insights from sociology to help us understand how this happens and what we can do about it.
 Dr. Nunn explains the dynamics of how community bonds are built between us and how those bonds bring us a sense of belonging.
-She shows how fostering belonging can reduce burnout and offers 5 strategies that you can immediately put to use.
+She shows how fostering belonging can reduce burnout and offers 5 strategies that you can will reshape your workplace dynamics.
 She also helps you steer clear of 5 common pitfalls.
-The burnout-belonging connection is part of every community we are a part of: family, neighborhood, church, school, book club, you name it.
-It is especially crucial at work.
+The burnout-belonging connection is part of every community we are a part of and it is especially crucial at work.

 Colleges and universities around the nation have utilized the insights and advice from Dr. Nunn’s research on student belonging.
 Your campus can request a talk or workshop on either or both of her recent books.